-Along 160 km of Spain's south-central coast, running from Estepona to Nerja, the Costa del Sol (Sun Coast) is the country's primo sun and sand destination, mainly because this coast boasts more sunshine than any other and partly because it used to be beautiful.
-Malaga claims to get 300 days of sunshine a year (though the sun is not reliable outside May-October).
+Along 160 km of Spain’s south-central coast, running from Estepona to Nerja, the Costa del Sol (Sun Coast) is the country’s primo sun and sand destination.
+The reason is simple, because it claims to get 300 days of sunshine a year (though the sun is not reliable outside May-October) and partly because it used to be beautiful – apart from the depressingly grey tinge to most of the sand hereabouts.

 Some people think the entire coast from Gibraltar to Cabo de Gata is one costa, but actually after Nerja it becomes Costa Tropical and then finally in the far east Costa Almeria.

-The beaches of the Costa del Sol, protected from northerly winds by the Sierra Blanca mountains, offer extensive, rather coarse beige-fading-to-grey sands rinsed by warmish Mediterranean waters.
+These Costa del Sol beaches, protected from northerly winds by the Sierra Blanca mountains, offer extensive, rather coarse beige-fading-to-grey sands rinsed by warmish Mediterranean waters.

-One of the best aspects of a holiday in this region - Andalucia - is that when visitors are tired of getting fried on the beaches they have easy access to Andalucia's stunning inland tourist attractions (a couple of hours in a rental car, or take a tour) such as Seville, Granada and Cordoba, and traditional white-washed, hill-top villages (known as Pueblos Blancos) such as Mijas (just 20 minutes away) and gorgeous Ronda.
-And then there's the mass of championship golf courses dotted around the area that trumpet this as the Costa del Golf...
+One of the best aspects of a holiday in this region – Andalusia – is that when visitors are tired of getting fried on the beaches they have easy access to Andalucia’s stunning inland tourist attractions (a couple of hours in a rental car, or take a tour).
+Sights such as Seville, Granada and Cordoba, and traditional white-washed, hill-top villages known as Pueblos Blancos (such as Mijas, just 20 minutes away) and gorgeous Ronda.

 This combination of sun, sand and sights is a big draw, enticing huge numbers of low-cost travellers and stuffing the beaches with boozy, burnt-to-a-crispy-pink Brits, Germans and Russians.